same2828/same2828/notes/coding/spring/spring-boot/spring-boot-notes.md

 ## Beans

-- Beans == Concrete Classes that are injected by a framework
+- Bean == Beans == Concrete Classes that are injected by a framework
   - **Bean dependencies are declared in the bean's constructor**
 - `@Configuration` annotation/decorator
   - Labels a "Configuration Class"